Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

 Sees themselves as a victim

-Expects child to soothe them or modify behavior so they don’t get upset
+Expects the child to soothe them or modify behavior to avoid upset

 Low accountability or self-reflection